Why it matters

 Do you actually need a rangefinder, or would a GPS watch serve you better?

-For most UK club golfers playing courses where pin position matters — which is most courses, most of the time — a laser rangefinder is the more useful device.
+For most UK club golfers playing courses where pin position matters , on most courses, most of the time, a laser rangefinder is the more useful device.
 You can measure to the actual flag position rather than the centre of the green, which can easily be 20 yards different on a deep green.

 Do you need slope?

 The rules position is clear.
 Under R&A Rule 4.3, slope must be disabled for competition play.
-Any slope rangefinder sold since 2016 can be made tournament legal by switching slope off — the rule changed specifically to allow this.
+Any slope rangefinder sold since 2016 can be made tournament legal by switching slope off.
+The rule changed specifically allows this.
 An LED indicator, a colour-coded faceplate, or a visible switch confirms compliance.
 Buying a slope rangefinder does not mean you cannot use it in your club medal.

 Laser, GPS hybrid, or smart/connected?